Charles J. Lockett

 The 15th and 16th centuries saw the fashion for wildly decorated Late Medieval armor — and the armorers who made it became the rockstars of their age.

 The Renaissance era saw the rise of the first guns in Western Europe, and they changed the face of warfare forever.
-This is their story of fire and steel.
+This is a story of fire and steel.

 Hailing from Russia, Scandinavia, and Anglo-Saxon England, the feared Varangian Guard struck terror into the hearts of the Byzantine Emperor’s enemies.
 This is their world-spanning history.